RuodanL/fixation_probability/README.md

 ## Installation and Dependencies

 The `pentapy` package can be installed via [pip](https://pypi.org/project/pentapy/).
-On Windows you can install [WinPython](https://winpython.github.io) to get Python and pip running.
+On Windows, you can install [WinPython](https://winpython.github.io) to get Python and pip.
+Then, run

 ```
 pip install pentapy